LAB-Programming/Atomic-Words/README.md

 * Readme
 * Basic Structure of main method
 * Help and Quit commands
+* Created Enum to hold info about elements

 ####Short Term Plans:
 * Enter info about elements